vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

   * The com and org zones are rolling their KSK's.

-The test vectors are DNSSEC valid in the same period as the certificate is valid, which is in between November 28 2018 and December 2 2020, with the following root trust anchor:
+The test vectors are DNSSEC valid in the same period as the certificate is valid, which is in between November 28, 2018 and December 2, 2020 and with the following root trust anchor:

 ```
 .
 IN  DS  ( 47005 13 2 2eb6e9f2480126691594d649a5a613de3052e37861634